weizs0r/ios-mac-app/libraries/Shared/Persistence/README.md

 - Investigate adding further indexes, using the `EXPLAIN QUERY PLAN` feature of SQLite to highlight areas of concern
 - Improve text search (see `sqlExpression` implementation of `VPNServerFilter.matches`)
-- Ordering servers by name cannot be done with naive string comparison: `DE#10 < DE#9`

 ### Additional Candidates for Persistence